Shen ring

-In ancient Egypt a shen ring was a circle with a line tangent to it, represented in hieroglyphs as a stylised loop of a rope.
-The word shen itself means, in ancient Egyptian, encircle, while the shen ring represented eternal protection.
+In ancient Egypt, a shen ring was a circle with a line tangent to it, represented in hieroglyphs as a stylised loop of a rope, bound to a stick.
+The tool was used by builders and architects.
+Shen rings can most often be seen in the clutches of Horus.
+The word shen itself means "encircling" in ancient Egyptian, while the shen ring itself represents eternal protection.
+What the French called a cartouche is in fact an elongated shen ring encircling a name of a pharaoh or god/goddess, thus "eternally protecting" that personage.

 In Gardiner's sign list, it is sign V9.

 Shen ring use in iconography

 The shen ring is most often seen carried by the falcon god Horus, but was also carried by the vulture goddess Nekhbet.
 It was used as early as the Third Dynasty where it can be seen in the reliefs from Djoser's Step Pyramid complex.

 The symbol could be stretched to contain other objects, which were then understood as being eternally protected by the shen ring.
 In its elongated form the shen ring became the cartouche, which enclosed and protected a royal name.